HBES Awards

 Conference Awards

 The Human Behavior and Evolution Society also recognizes scholarly contributions during the annual conference.
-The HBES Conference Awards include the Post-Doctoral Award, the New Investigator Award, and the Best Poster Award.
+The HBES Conference Awards include the New Investigator Award (intended for students), the Post-Doctoral Award (intended for recent PhDs), and the Best Poster Award.

 Additionally, to be eligible for the New Investigator or Post-Doctoral Awards, individuals must submit a manuscript corresponding with the abstract they have submitted for a talk.
 Your manuscript can have co-authors, but you must be the first author on the manuscript, and the manuscript must predominantly describe your own work.
-Note that the manuscript can be “in prep” (e.g., a pre-print), under review, or accepted for publication.
+Note that the manuscript can be “in prep” (e.g., a pre-print), under review, accepted for publication, or recently published.
 Submission will occur via conference organizers yearly.

-All posters will be eligible for the Best Poster Award.
-You need not contact conference organizers to be considered for the Best Poster Award.
+All posters at the conference will be automatically eligible for the Best Poster Award.
+You need not contact conference organizers to be considered for the Best Poster Award, nor do you need to submit a paper.